 - The color and type of a vehicle (car, truck, motorcycle etc.)

 Flock Safety does not watch your neighborhood.
-Rather, our device is a safety system that captures footage and data that can be shared with police in the event a crime occurs.
+Rather, our device is a safety system that captures images and data that can be shared with police in the event a crime occurs.

-This data is only stored on the cloud for 30 days, after which all data will be wiped from the cloud.
+This data is only stored on the cloud for 30 days by default, after which all data will be wiped from the cloud.

 You Maintain Access to Your Own Data

-Users also determine who within their community has access to footage.
-In neighborhoods, we’ve seen anything from strict access by certain HOA board members only, to open access for the whole neighborhood.
+Users also determine who within their community has access to the data, in order to protect privacy.
 We recommend discussing in depth with your community to determine how you’ll work together to access your data.

-Once access rights have been set, neighborhoods can always add or remove access, and even provide individuals with temporary access to footage in the event of a crime.
+Once access rights have been set, neighborhoods can always add or remove access, and even provide individuals with temporary access to images in the event of a crime.

 We Put Privacy Features in Place to Protect You

-While Flock Safety does not monitor who comes in and out of neighborhoods, our system does track time stamps of footage captured.
-In speaking with neighborhoods, we learned that residents want to be safe, but don’t necessarily want neighbors with footage access to know exactly what time they come and leave.
+While Flock Safety does not monitor who comes in and out of neighborhoods, our system does track time stamps of images captured.
+In speaking with neighborhoods, we learned that residents want to be safe, but don’t necessarily want neighbors with image access to know exactly what time they come and leave.

 That’s why our system has a Resident SafeList feature, which allows Flock to only record license plates of non-residents.
-If registered on our SafeList, footage of residents’ license plates will be marked as “resident,” and residents can even opt to have their vehicle removed from footage.
+If registered on our SafeList, images of residents’ license plates will be marked as “resident,” and residents can even opt to have their vehicle removed from captured images altogether.